SumoLogic/sumologic-documentation/blog-csoar/2023-12-04-application-update.md

 * Contextual menu now contains Open link in new tab action if URL is highlighted.
 #### Automation Service
 * The Automation Service now permits you to execute Containment and Scheduled actions.
 App Central has been updated accordingly.
-* Manual playbook interaction through: user choice node and manual action.
+* Manual playbook interaction through user choice node and manual action.

 ### Bug fixes
 * Selecting a timestamp while testing integrations no longer results in the wrong timestamp being used.